Explore how your team can use Hiver.

 Escalations can be caused by any number of reasons.

-In their rush to rectify an escalated issue at hand, agents often fail to do a thorough analysis of what went wrong in the first place.
+In their rush to rectify an escalated issue, agents often fail to do a thorough analysis of what went wrong in the first place.

 This way, all relevant stakeholders can discuss why the mistake was made and take steps to avoid repeating it.